 - Loss of income, both past and future

 - Loss of familial, social, recreational and educational experiences

-- Emotional damage, such as stress, embarrassment, depression, or strains on family relationships
+- Emotional damage, including stress, embarrassment, depression, and strains on family relationships

 In certain extraordinary cases in which a doctor’s negligence is particularly careless, a patient may also be awarded punitive damages.

 If you’ve been injured while under a physician’s care, you have a right to seek compensation.
 Please contact the Connecticut medical malpractice lawyers of Hastings, Cohan & Walsh, LLP, at 1-877-801-6202 today to schedule your free consultation.